o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 ### Getting Started
 To learn more about the export button feature and the export settings panel in the Project Manager in general, [click here](project-export-pc/#getting-started).
 This guide will only cover Android specific details.

 To kick off Android export, the process is identical to what would be done for Windows or Linux.
-From your project card, simply click the drop-down and go to `Export Launchers->Android`.
+From your project card, simply open the dropdown menu and click the Android option in the Export Launchers sub-menu.
 When clicked, after confirming you are ready to proceed, the export should immediately begin.

 Assuming there are no errors in your build, the resulting Android Project will appear wherever you specified the Android APK Build Path in the export settings panel.